Uljei/MNIST_Classification_project/README.md

 Zhe Zhang:
 Jiazhuang Chen:
 Ruizhen Shen: Implemented the FGSM attack function and applied it to the trained model.
 Jiuen Feng: Train again with additional FGSM attack data.
-Implemented the DeepFool attack.
+Implemented the DeepFool attack function.
 Jia Gu: Organized .py files into modules; tested the code and fixed any bugs found.